khurramsyed/aws-arch-cert/EC2Notes.md

 - Amazon EC2 Auto Scaling waits until the health check `grace period` ends before checking the health status of the instance.
 Amazon EC2 status checks and Elastic Load Balancing health checks can complete before the health check grace period expires.
 - However, Amazon EC2 Auto Scaling does not act on them until the health check `grace period` expires.
 To provide ample `warm-up time` for your instances, ensure that the health check grace period covers the expected startup time for your application.
 - If you add a `lifecycle hook`, the grace period does not start until the lifecycle hook actions are completed and the instance enters the InService state.

+### Elastic IP Host and EC2 instances

+**When you stop an instance:**
+ - AWS usually moves the instance to a new host computer.
+ - Your instance may stay on the same host computer if there are no problems with the host computer.
+ - Its Elastic IP address is disassociated from the instance if it is an EC2-Classic instance.
+Otherwise, if it is an EC2-VPC instance, the Elastic IP address remains associated.